wasmCloud/wasmCloud/README.md

     -h, --help      Prints help information

 OPTIONS:
     -d, --directory <keysdirectory>     The directory where keys are stored for listing.
-Defaults to `$HOME/.wash/keys`, and can also be overwritten by setting the WCC_HOME environment variable.
+Defaults to `$HOME/.wash/keys`, and can also be overwritten by setting the WASH_HOME environment variable.

 ARGS:
     <keyname>   The name of the key to output